ROTGP/rest-easy/README.md

 <br>

 ## Model discovery
-The model associated with the controller is a standard vanilla [eloquent model](https://laravel.com/docs/7.x/eloquent), requiring no special traits.
+The controller using [RestEasy](https://github.com/ROTGP/rest-easy) works with the associated model, to ascertain validation rules, permissions, and other optional functionality.
+The model is a standard vanilla [eloquent model](https://laravel.com/docs/7.x/eloquent), requiring no special traits.
 A `FooController` will look for the `Foo` model in several locations of the app namespace.
 First in the top-level, then in `namespace\Model` or `namespace\Models`.

 Alternatively, the controller may implement the `modelNamespace` method, which returns either the namespace where the model is defined, or the fully qualified namespace of the model itself.
 The former is a good solution for base controller classes wanting to define a custom location for models.